neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 Your use case will work even when minimal, such as in the example above.
-However, most customizations are worth the time and effort to implement, since they improve your development experience, make testing and design review easier, and help to impress your customers.
+However, most customizations are worth the time and effort to implement, since they improve your development experience, make testing and design review easier, and help impress your customers.

 The [UseCaseComposer](../werkbank/UseCaseComposer-class.html) `c` defines many functions and getters.
-You can use these functions in the use case before returning the [WidgetBuilder](https://api.flutter.dev/flutter/widgets/WidgetBuilder.html) to customize the use case.
+Use these functions in the use case before returning the [WidgetBuilder](https://api.flutter.dev/flutter/widgets/WidgetBuilder.html) to customize the use case.

 > [!IMPORTANT]